Old Dominion Electric Cooperative: About

-ODEC is an electric generation and transmission cooperative that provides reliable, affordable, and responsible wholesale power to its 11 member electric cooperatives in Virginia, Maryland, and Delaware.Through these member cooperatives, ODEC provides over 11 million megawatt hours of power to 1.5 million people.
+ODEC is an electric generation and transmission cooperative that provides reliable, affordable, and responsible wholesale power to its 11 member electric cooperatives in Virginia, Maryland, and Delaware.
+Through these member cooperatives, ODEC provides over 11 million megawatt hours of power to 1.5 million people.
 ODEC's member cooperatives primarily distribute power to rural, suburban, and recreation areas.

-ODEC's generation facilities make use of coal, fuel oil, natural gas, nuclear energy, solar, and wind, along with investments in innovative programs such as demand response and energy efficiency.
-Maintaining a diversified mix of fuels to provide a constant flow of electricity is critical to achieving our mission of delivering affordable, reliable electricity to our member cooperatives.
+ODEC's generation facilities use coal, fuel oil, natural gas, nuclear energy, solar, and wind, along with investments in programs such as demand response and energy efficiency.
+Maintaining a mix of fuels to provide a flow of electricity is critical to achieving our mission of delivering reliable electricity to our member cooperatives.
 Whether through direct ownership or co-ownership, ODEC operates five power generation facilities in Virginia and Maryland, incorporating both baseload fuel sources and natural gas facilities to help fill the needs of our member-owners during periods of peak demand.

 Northern Virginia Electric Cooperative was a member of the cooperative until 31 December 2008, when it terminated its contract.

 TEC Trading is a Class B member of Old Dominion and is owned by ODEC's member cooperatives.
 TEC purchases excess power from Old Dominion and sells it on the market.